KerolosLotfy/myportfolio/README.md

 # My Portfolio

-It is Sample Portfolio  website  with  React Js  &amp; TypeScript
+It is a sample portfolio website with React Js &amp; TypeScript